Breast Reconstruction Overview

-After a woman undergoes a mastectomy, she may feel dissatisfied with the appearance of her breasts, which breast reconstruction surgery can remedy.
-Dr. Chan has several techniques they can perform for optimal results in giving a woman back normal-looking breasts with enhanced shape and size.
-While the procedures differ, in all cases, the surgeon will shape and position a breast mound from a patient’s natural tissue or from an implant.
+After a woman undergoes a mastectomy, she may feel dissatisfied with the appearance of her breasts.
+Breast reconstruction surgery can remedy this.
+Dr. Chan has several techniques he can perform for optimal results to give a woman back normal-looking breasts with enhanced shape and size.
+While the procedures differ, in all cases the surgeon will shape and position a breast mound from either a patient’s natural tissue or from an implant.
 The particular technique that will be chosen is based on the woman’s condition, which the plastic surgeon will thoroughly examine beforehand.

 Things to Consider

 The surgical planning for a breast reconstruction typically begins at the same time as the planning for the mastectomy.
-There are points to consider such as how soon the patient will have the reconstruction and what type of reconstruction technique is best per the surgical case.
-It will need to be decided whether implants or tissue grafts are used, what type (if any) nipple and areola reconstruction will be used, and other techniques that are specific to the patient’s circumstance.
+Points to consider include how soon the patient will have the reconstruction and what type of reconstruction technique is best suited for the case.
+It will need to be decided whether implants or tissue grafts will be used, what type (if any) of nipple and areola reconstruction will be used, and what other techniques that are specific to the patient’s circumstance will need to be employed.
 The general goal is to help the patient regain a normal appearance of the breasts as part of the final phase of breast cancer treatment.

 Breast Reconstruction Reviews